CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

 .. activecode:: strings02

+    print('I'm a string!')
-    print('What happens in 'this' case?')
+    print("What happens in this "odd" case?")

-There is a syntax error because the quotation mark that we want to be inside the string actually ends the string, and then the rest of the line is invalid Python syntax.
+These produce syntax errors because the quotation mark that we want to be inside the string actually ends the string, and then the rest of the line is invalid Python syntax.
 See if you can get the code above to work by changing the type of quotation marks used.

 .. index::
    single: string; escaping